FreeMasen/rust-now/src/chapter_4.0.md

 # Other Niceties

 $web-only$
-In addition to the guarantees made in the last slide, Rust also has a bunch of nice features.
+In addition to the new stuff in the last slide, Rust has a bunch of other nice features.
 $web-only-end$

 - Arithmetic Data Types